Aditya-0911/Sarcasm-Detection/README.md

 ## Legal Considerations

 This project is governed by the MIT License, which outlines how you can use, modify, and share this work.
 For comprehensive licensing details, consult the [LICENSE](LICENSE) file.

-Join us on this exciting journey to unravel the subtleties of sarcasm in news headlines!
+## Citations

+1. Misra, Rishabh and Prahal Arora.
+"Sarcasm Detection using News Headlines Dataset."
+AI Open (2023).
+2. Misra, Rishabh and Jigyasa Grover.
+"Sculpting Data for ML: The first act of Machine Learning."
+ISBN 9798585463570 (2021).